KRISTAL Audio Engine: K2 and KristalLabs

 On 24 December 2004 the KRISTAL development team announced that they were working on the successor to the KRISTAL Audio Engine, based on a new infrastructure.
 The development team planned for this successor to include cross-platform support for both Windows and macOS.
 The new software, known as K2, entered the Alpha development stage in July 2005.

 The KristalLabs logo, later used as the basis for the Studio One logo.

 On 18 September 2006, it was announced that all work and rights to the source code of K2 had been taken over by KristalLabs Software Ltd., a private start-up company co-founded by KRISTAL lead developer, Matthias Juwan, and Wolfgang Kundrus, who had previously worked on Cubase, Nuendo and HALion.
 Ownership for the original KRISTAL Audio Engine, however, did not transition to KristalLabs.

-PreSonus and Studio One
+PreSonus Studio One / Fender Studio Pro

 KristalLabs further developed K2 in cooperation with the American music technology company, PreSonus, before becoming part of PreSonus in 2009.
 Following this acquisition, the final result of the K2 development was re-branded and released as the first version of the PreSonus DAW, Studio One, for macOS and Windows.
 The former KristalLabs logo (representing a series of hexagons, like the one from the original KRISTAL Audio Engine logo, tessellated together) was used as the basis for the logo of Studio One.

-Since this time, all versions of Studio One have been developed and released by PreSonus.
+All versions of Studio One were subsequently developed and released by PreSonus until its acquisition and rebranding by Fender as Studio Pro, effective from January 2026.